-The Lighthouse feels like a product from an earlier era, in no small part because it was shot with black and white film using old style cameras and lenses with some dating back to 1918.
-The result is a boxy aspect ratio that helps to create a pressure cooker atmosphere.
+The Lighthouse feels like a product from an earlier era, in no small part because it was shot with black and white film using old style cameras and lenses, some dating back to 1918.
+The result is a boxy aspect ratio that creates a pressure cooker atmosphere.
 The actual lighthouse used for filming was a 70-foot recreation so authentic, the locals in the area petitioned that it remain in place after production had ended.
 Based on a design from 1909, the lighthouse lamp is a thing of otherworldly beauty, like a glowing, alien orb.

 The sound design is as meticulously layered and detailed as the sets.
 Clanking machinery, frequent flatulence, and the sound of wind, ocean, and gulls all conspire to arouse our olfactory recall of foul air, grease and brine.
 Real life lighthouse journals, as well as 19th century literary works by Herman Melville and Sarah Orne Jewett, inspired the stylized language.
 Omnipresent is the baleful moan of the foghorn.

 Immersive art direction coupled with stellar performances from the two leads push The Lighthouse into instant classic territory.
 Willem Dafoe is magnificent as a crusty old sea dog, huffing and puffing and asserting his dominance over the inexperienced younger man.
-When he’s reading Ephraim the Riot Act or cursing him with Miltonesque verbosity, he’s utterly mesmerizing.
+Whether he’s reading Ephraim the Riot Act or cursing him with Miltonesque verbosity, he’s utterly mesmerizing.
 And Pattinson is perfection as Dafoe’s foil, giving a performance that weaves reserve and neurosis so tightly he becomes a walking powder keg.

 The plot of The Lighthouse is threadbare.
 But as a dark fable, it resonates on the level of collective memory and myth, providing a thoroughly engrossing, veritable masterpiece of performance, period detail and visual inventiveness.
 So brush up on your Greek mythology and navigate your way to The Lighthouse.

 For KSQD’s Film Gang, this is Paul Kanieski